Home Programming Apache Airflow for Data Pipeline Orchestration: A Practical Guide

 KubernetesPodOperator

-For heavy, resource-isolated work, spin up a fresh pod for each task.
-This is the cleanest way to run untrusted code, GPU workloads, or binaries that conflict with Airflow’s Python environment.
+For heavy, resource-isolated work, a fresh pod can be created for each task.
+This is the cleanest method for running untrusted code, GPU workloads, or binaries that conflict with Airflow’s Python environment.

 from airflow.providers.cncf.kubernetes.operators.pod import KubernetesPodOperator